Trinity Church Adelaide: Ministry

 Trinity Church is a large evangelical and conservative Anglican church.
 Its main campus is adjacent to the University of South Australia (Uni SA), City West campus.
-Through its involvement with the Australian Fellowship of Evangelical Students on tertiary campuses it also has links to its students at Adelaide University and the Uni SA City campuses.
+Through its involvement with the Australian Fellowship of Evangelical Students on tertiary campuses it also has links to its students at the University of Adelaide and the Uni SA City campuses.
 Members of Trinity City Church are also involved in the Church Missionary Society (CMS) and Scripture Union.
 Trinity has Sunday school for children in primary school, a youth group for high school students, a young adults group, a weekday women's meeting group, a large number of small Bible study groups and various other groups.

 Trinity Church is part of the Adelaide diocese and has an increasing number of locally trained staff, particularly trainees through the Ministry Training Strategy and students of the Bible College of South Australia.
 In 2007 Trinity Church was involved in initiating "Equip", a training program for Evangelical Anglican churches in South Australia.
 This ceased in 2016.

-As of May 2023 Trinity Church has planted thirteen daughter churches:
+As of May 2023 Trinity Church has 13 daughter churches: